guinetn/browserLocalHomepage/assets/books/dotnet/types/ref/record.md

 Immutable référence type qui fournit des méthodes synthétisées pour FOURNIR UNE SÉMANTIQUE DE VALEUR → POUR L’ÉGALITÉ ←

+Records define an immutable reference type and behave like a value type.
+Once the record is defined, we can’t modify the values of any properties of the record instances.
+To make the entire object immutable, an init keyword must be defined on each of the properties in case of implicit parameterless constructors are used.

 Immutable reference types that BEHAVE LIKE VALUE TYPES (objects that are considered identical because they have the same values in their properties, not because they share a primary key or location in memory), and introduce the new with keyword into the language.